DrewRiedlin/Rockbuster_Stealth_Data_Analysis/README.md

 Rockbuster provided us with a robust dataset containing different tables that contain information about everything from payment, rental, customer and staff to address, inventory, film_actor and and category.
 Posrtges SQL and pgAdmin 4 were used to wrangle and analyze the data.
 Tableau was used for visualizations.
-Please see [An Influenza Story on Tableau Public](https://public.tableau.com/app/profile/andrew.riedlin/viz/AnInfluenzaStory/AnInfluenzaStory?publish=yes) for the visualizations.
+Please see [Rockbuster Stealth Online Video Launch](https://public.tableau.com/app/profile/andrew.riedlin/viz/RockbusterOnlineVideoLaunchAnalysisStory/RockbusterStealth) for the visualizations.